1. If you can rise to the challenges that you are faced with, then recover and regenerate optimally, you will ultimately reach your potential.

-Each of us has different stresses in our lives, and what bothers one person may not even register for another.
+In your profession, you deal with more stress than the average person.
+However, each of us has different stresses in our lives, and what bothers one person may not even register for another.
 But here’s what we have in common: our brains perceive a stressful situation as a threat.
 We respond to threats in our environment (sabre-tooth tiger or competition for food) by increasing our ability to perform physically and mentally (run faster or fight better).
 We activate a cascade of events that involve the brain, the spinal cord and a number of endocrine glands that release hormones.

 So while we’re surrounded by many stress triggers, the answer isn’t to eliminate stress.
 There is upside and downside.
 We’re going to look at both, so you can perform better than ever.